spheroidon/libretcg/README.md

 ## About the Game

 LibreTCG allows players to design and print their own trading cards, bringing their unique ideas to life.
-The game mechanics are defined in JSON files, making it easy to customize and expand.
+The card mechanics are defined in JSON files, making it easy to customize.

 ## Getting Started